llancon/Healthie-project/Class design/README.md

 - `Lemons`: Sour lemons that are not enjoyed by any of our animal friends.

 ## How to Run

-1. Ensure you have Ruby installed on your system.
+Assuming you have Ruby installed:
-2. Clone this repository and navigate to the project directory.
+1. Clone this repository and navigate to the project directory 'Class Design'.
 3. Open the terminal and run the following command:

 ```shell